Moscow-backed officials try to solidify rule in Ukraine | Law-Order

 Another blast was reported at an electrical substation in the city of Berdyansk, which is also under Russian control.
 The Kremlin-backed administration pronounced it a terrorist attack, and officials said electricity was shut down in parts of the city.
 On the battlefield, Russia said it is used missiles to destroy a large depot in western Ukraine that contained anti-tank and air-defense weapons supplied to Kyiv by the US and European countries.
 It said the attack took place near the city of Chortkiv in the Ternopil region.

-Ternopil Gov Volodymyr Trush said missile strikes Saturday evening on Chortkiv wounded 22 people, including seven women and a 12-year-old boy.
-Trush said four Russian missiles damaged a military installation and four residential buildings.
+Ternopil Gov Volodymyr Trush said four Russian missiles damaged a military installation and four residential buildings in Chortkiv.
+More than 20 people were wounded, including a 12-year-old girl, Ukrainian President Volodymyr Zelenskyy said.

+"This strike had no tactical or strategic sense, just like the absolute majority of other Russian strikes.
+It is terror, just terror," he said in a video address.

-Luhansk Gov Serhii Haidai said on the Telegram messaging app that Russian forces were shelling a Sievierodonetsk chemical plant where up to 500 civilians, 40 of them children, were holed up.
+Russian forces shelled a Sievierodonetsk chemical plant where up to 500 civilians, 40 of them children, were holed up, Luhansk Gov Serhii Haidai said.

 An official with the pro-Moscow, self-proclaimed Luhansk People's Republic, Rodion Miroshnik, said 300 to 400 Ukrainian troops also remained inside the plant.
-He said that efforts were underway to evacuate the civilians but that the troops will be allowed out only if they surrender.
+He said that efforts were underway to evacuate the civilians.

 Leonid Pasechnik, head of the Luhansk People's Republic, said the Ukrainians making their stand in Sievierodonetsk should save themselves the trouble.
 "If I were them, I would already make a decision'' to surrender, he said.
 "We will achieve our goal in any case.''